OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically to reveal more content when hovered over.
-This effect is achieved using pure CSS, without JavaScript, leveraging the `:hover` pseudo-class and transitions.
-No specific framework like Tailwind CSS is used; this focuses on fundamental CSS techniques.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This uses pure CSS3, without the need for JavaScript.

 **Description of the Styling:**

-The card consists of a main container with a background image.
-Inside, there's a content area containing the title and expandable description.
-The key to the effect is using `max-height` and `transition` properties.
-Initially, the description has a small `max-height`, limiting its visibility.
-On hover, the `max-height` is removed, allowing the description to expand smoothly thanks to the `transition`.
-Padding and margin are used for spacing and visual appeal.
+The card is composed of two main elements: a container and an inner content section.
+The container has a fixed height initially.
+The inner content section uses `max-height` to control its visible height, and a transition to smoothly animate its height change on hover.
+We also add some visual styling for aesthetics.

 **Full Code:**